 What does it mean?

-Complaints handling will be sped up, with the Ombudsman given powers to take action against landlords who are systemically unreasonably slow in handling complaints or are slow to provide information to the Ombudsman for them to review escalated complaints.
+Complaints handling should be sped up, with the Ombudsman given powers to take action against landlords who are systemically unreasonably slow in handling complaints or are slow to provide information to the Ombudsman for them to review escalated complaints.

 The Regulator, the Ombudsman and the Government will lead a centralised awareness raising campaign of social housing residents’ right to complain and the routes of objection open to them.
 Landlords will also be required to publish their complaints process both on their website and more widely, as well as raising awareness themselves of the complaints process.